A behaviour reward chart that will actually work!

 for more info*).
 Download this chart, give yourself a sticker / colour in the square / put a big love heart in it / cross it off.
 Whatever works for you.
 Get four in a row and give yourself a pat on the back for your awesome teaching efforts.
 Challenge yourself to complete the whole chart in a day – and watch the ‘attention seeking’ behaviours disappear.

 Once you've completed the Connection Plan, you’re ready to free-style it.
 This time, use the blank chart and write your own cup filling plan OR use the chart to document actions that helped you connect AFTER you’ve done them.
 Write what you said, what you did, what you shared.
 What worked?
 What REALLY worked?
 What can you do the same or differently tomorrow?
 Rinse and repeat.

 Share your successes and thoughts on social media with #phoenixcups

 Feel free to download this Love Cup filling connection plan and print out for all of your colleagues.
 Then when you're ready, head to Part B of this post - Need a behaviour chart?
 Check yourself first.

 Did you like this?
-You'll LOVE the Children's Behaviour Masterclass Australian tour has kicked off and is heading to Australian Capital cities - next stop Sydney, Canberra, and Melbourne in November Booking details here
+You'll LOVE the Children's Behaviour Masterclass which is heading to Australian Capital cities - next stop and Melbourne (very soon) then off to Adelaide, Perth and Tasmania in November Booking details here

-See my interview about The Love Cup on Early Years TV Early Years TV
+See my interview about The Connection and Love Cup on Early Years TV Early Years TV

 * The Phoenix Cups © is a conceptual framework proposed by Sandi Phoenix for understanding children’s behaviour and designing effective plans to support behavioural and social learning.